NorMenMe/react-quiz/README.md

 - Functionalities :

-- Home redirects to Quiz
+- Home redirects to Quiz, useHistory, or with routes,

 - enable checkbox, submit event, show answer re-render with the updated value ,
 - Next button : event incrementing variable from source -